Cup-and-Ring Stone: OS Grid Reference – SE 14236 81675

 Archaeology & History

-First mentioned — albeit briefly — in Brown’s (2008) work, this large bedrock stone separated by a line of drystone walling has a good scattering of cups and lines, mainly on its central and westerly side.
+First mentioned — albeit briefly — in Brown’s (2008) work, this large bedrock stone, covered down its eastern side by a line of drystone walling, has a good scattering of cups and lines, mainly on its central and westerly side.
 A cluster of them were etched onto a natural rise near the middle of the rock, which itself has a long circuitous line running around its northern and western sides, which you can just see below centre in the photo (below left).
-Altogether on this side of the rock surface there appears to be some 56 cup-marks plus a number of long carved grooves running in differing directions.
+Altogether on this side of the rock surface there appears to be some 56 cup-marks plus a number of long carved grooves curling in differing directions: some of these appear to have been Nature’s handiwork that were subsequently modified by human hands.
+It’s an impressive-looking petroglyph.

 If we go over to the other side of the walling, we find more cup-markings.
 This discovery led Paul & Barbara Brown (2008) to classify the site as being two separate carved rocks — calling them 3a and 3b — thinking that the much smaller carved area on the other side of the wall, “may have originated from WAP 3a’s quarried southern section.”
 On this smaller section we find some 7 cup-markings with possible carved lines running off the edge of the stone and some running roughly parallel to the walling.
 Whatever the truth of the Browns’ assertion, this is a fine carving well worth looking at!